 Mr. Hong co-authored the Ethics Handbook for Entertaining and Lobbying Public Officials, which was first published in 1994 and continues to be updated for subscribers.
 He co-authored several chapters of the Practicing Law Institute’s publication “Corporate Political Activities” for every edition of the publication since 1993.
 He also co-authors the Institute’s “Corporate Political Activities Deskbook.”

 He is a regular speaker at conferences, such as those organized by the Practising Law Institute, the Investment Adviser Association and the Securities Industry and Financial Markets Association.
 He also is a main speaker at an all-day seminar that he organizes every year, having completed the 24th annual seminar with more than 220 attendees in May 2019.
-He is ranked in Band 1 of “leading individuals” for political law in Chambers USA: America’s Leading Lawyers for Business and has been named in The Best Lawyers in America.
+Mr. Hong is ranked in Band 1 for political law in Chambers USA: America’s Leading Lawyers for Business and has been named in The Best Lawyers in America.
 Washingtonian Magazine also has repeatedly recognized him as a top lawyer in the field of ethics and election law, and in 2022 named him to its Top Lawyers Hall of Fame.